 After establishing the first winery in Nevada, now called the Pahrump Valley Winery, Bob Sanders founded Sanders Winery.

 Located only a few miles from Pahrump Winery, Sanders Winery is a surprising oasis in the middle of the desert.
-The villa architecture is inspired by the Italian Tuscan style, and surrounded by the vineyards and pistachio trees.
+The villa is inspired by Italian Tuscan architecture and is surrounded by vineyards and pistachio trees.

-The Sanders family grows Zinfandel and Petite Syrah grapes on the property.
+The Sanders family grows Zinfandel and Petite Sirah grapes on the property.
 Other grapes come either from northern Nevada or California.

-Sanders Winery is quite prolific in winemaking.
-They produce 8 different wines, two whites, one Rosé wine and five reds.
-They also make two sparkling wines, one white, one sparkling Rosé, two Port wines and a sherry.
+Sanders Winery is quite prolific in wine making.
+They produce eight different wines – two whites, one rose and five reds.
+They also make two sparkling wines, one white, one rose, two port wines and a sherry.

 While tours are not offered at Sanders Family Winery, the tasting is quite an experience.
 As soon as you walk into the property, you are welcomed with a free tasting.

-The Sanders Family Winery is an easily accessible drive from Las Vegas and perfect to combine with a visit to Pahrump Valley Winery.
+The Sanders Family Winery is an easily accessible ride from Las Vegas and perfect to combine with a visit to Pahrump Valley Winery.

 Don’t be turned away by the lack of signage to get to the winery.
 Mark the location of the property in advance on your GPS and you’ll be sure to find it.

-The property is very inviting and the tasting very friendly and generous.
+The property is inviting and the tasting fun and generous.
 Feel free to bring a snack or a picnic to eat along with your tasting.

-Starting in the Spring until the Fall, the Sanders Family Winery host concerts, plays, and shows at its own Performance Arts Center.
+Starting in the Spring until the Fall, the Sanders Family Winery also hosts concerts, plays and shows at its own performance arts center.
 You can sip your wine while enjoying the performance.
 Reservations are required.